Your child may have asthma if they:

 - look unwell

-- look pale and is beginning to get tired
+- look pale and are beginning to get tired

 - get worse after beginning to get better